heartcored98/transformer_anatomy/README.md

-## Transformer Anatomy: Roles and Utilization of Attention Heads in Transformer-based Neural Language Models (ACL 2020 Accepted)
+## Transformer Anatomy: Roles and Utilization of Attention Heads in Transformer-based Neural Language Models (ACL 2020)

 ### Toolkit for finding and analyzing important attention heads in transformer-based models